-Bake on the middle shelf of the oven and check the colour of the cake after about 15 – 20 minutes, the top should be starting to brown.
-If the top of the cake has browned to a colour that you like, loosely cover the top with a piece of aluminium foil.
+Bake on the middle shelf of the oven and check the color of the cake after about 15 – 20 minutes, the top should be starting to brown.
+If the top of the cake has browned to a color that you like, loosely cover the top with a piece of aluminum foil.
 The foil will protect the top of the cake and prevent it from going darker.

 Continue to bake until the cake is cooked or until a skewer inserted into the cake comes out clean.

 Remove from the oven and allow the cake to stand in the tin for about 10 minutes.
 Carefully run a knife around the cake, before undoing the clasp of the tin and remove the side.